 Ferries from Santorini to Milos ← → Milos to Santorini

-The number of ferries serving the route varies throughout the seasons, but during the summer there is the widest range of ferry routes travelling between Santorini and Milos, with over 25 departures throughout the week.
+The number of ferries serving the Santorini to Milos route varies throughout the seasons, but during the summer there is the widest range of ferry routes travelling between Santorini and Milos, with over 15 departures throughout the week.

 Milos to Mykonos Ferry